-Wear Proper Attire for Your Size
+Wear Proper Attire

-Change How Your Arms Hang
+1. Change How Your Arms Hang

-Change Your Toe Position
+2. Change Your Toe Position

-You can change your foot position to eliminate the chance of your breasts getting in the way of your golf swing.
-The Golf Today website recommends turning your right toe out 30 degrees and drag the right heel away from the target line a few inches.
-Standing this way will clear space for your arms to move freely as your turn your hips in the backswing and approach to the ball.
+Why?
+Standing with your toe out 30 degrees and your right heel away from the target line clears space for your arms to move freely as you turn your hips during the backswing and then the approach to the ball.

-Swing Longer Clubs
+3. Swing Longer Clubs